Boadzie/AIScript/data-science/data-science.md

 1. **[Data Deluge](http://science.psu.edu/sciencejournaldec2012/archives/june-2016/features/data-deluge)**: Huge volumes of data in all forms (text, videos, images, etc) are generated daily.
 All these data need to be analyzed to gain valuable insight for decision-making.

 2. **[Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law)**: The computing power required to process these huge data volumes are now possible due to advancement in computing devices and storage.
-For example GPU and TPU have significantly reduced the time needed to run some algorithm that usually take way longer before these technologies were created.
+For example GPU and TPU have significantly reduced the time needed to run some algorithms that usually took about weeks and months to compile.

 ## What is Data Science?